openebs/website/docs/main/user-guides/local-storage-user-guide/additional-information/alphafeatures.md

 ### Use Cases

-1. <b>Decommissioning of a node in the cluster</b>: In scenarios where a Kubernetes node needs to be decommissioned whether for upgrade or maintenance, a data populator can be used to migrate the data saved in the local storage of the node, that has to be decommissioned.
+1. <b>Decommissioning of a node in the cluster</b>: In scenarios where a Kubernetes node needs to be decommissioned whether for upgrade or maintenance, a data populator can be used to migrate the data saved in the Local Storage (a.k.a Local Engine) of the node, that has to be decommissioned.
 2. <b>Loading seed data to Kubernetes volumes</b>: Data populator can be used to scale applications without using read-write many operation.
 The application can be pre-populated with the static content available in an existing PV.

 To get more details about Data Populator, see [here](https://github.com/openebs/data-populator#data-populator).